Sample grouping

 _ = plt.title("Distribution of the test scores")

-The cross-validation testing error that uses the shuffling has less variance than the one that does not impose any shuffling.
+Shuffling the data results in a higher cross-validated test accuracy with less variance compared to when the data is not shuffled.
 It means that some specific fold leads to a low score in this case.

 print(test_score_no_shuffling)